Spinal Stenosis (Narrowing of the Spine)

 • Thoracic Spinal Stenosis: Thoracic spinal stenosis occurs in the middle portion of the spine caused by a narrowing of the spinal canal in the thoracic region of the back, often limiting a patient’s ability to move laterally or rotate.

 Patients who suffer from spinal stenosis can be separated into those who inherit the condition, and those who have acquired it over time.
 Patients who have inherited spinal stenosis are often born with a spinal canal that is narrower than the average person’s, and often experience the negative effects of the condition earlier in life.

 Most patients seeking treatment for spinal stenosis suffer from the acquired version of the condition, as the narrowing of the spinal canal is a natural part of the aging process.
 Degeneration of the cartilage that provides a cushion for spinal joints exposes bone to friction, and may result in bone spurs.
 Degeneration also can lead to bulging or herniated discs, which put pressure on the spinal nerves.

-The Bonati Spine Institute encourages patients with spinal stenosis to contact us to request a no-obligation MRI review or discuss your conditions with our medical professionals.
-Find out why The Bonati Spine Procedures are considered to be among the world’s best solutions when it comes to advanced spine surgery.
-Your pain from spinal stenosis can become a thing of the past.
+We encourage you to contact us to request a no-obligation MRI review or discussion with one of our medical professionals.
+Find out why The Bonati Spine Procedures are considered to be among the world’s best solutions for spine problems..